 Most of Mott Street and the side streets were closed for business.

 It was strange to walk down a street of closed restaurants and stores.
 Unlike Little Italy located across Canal Street, they have never closed Mott Street down for outside dining.
 There were a few restaurants opened here and there and I was surprised that Chinatown Ice Cream Factory on Bayard Street was open that afternoon and they looked busy.

 I walked all over the neighborhood and one after one of my favorite spots to eat where either closed down or were in the process of opening up again.
 There were not too many choices to eat at in the late afternoon.
 Still, I walked to Chrystie Street and my old standby, Chi Dumpling House at 77 Chrystie Street A, for some fried pork and chive dumplings ($2.00).
 I swear that just cheered my up after everything I saw.

-Chi Dumpling House 77 Chrystie Street New York, NY 10002
+Chi Dumpling House at 77 Chrystie Street (Closed January 2023)

 I sat in Sara Delano Roosevelt Park and just enjoyed the warm sunny day.
 The food at Chi Dumping House could put a smile on anyone’s face.
 These plump pork and chive dumplings are perfectly fried and crisp and crackle when you bite into them.
 With a little hot sauce, it was the perfect meal.

 The dumplings here are so good

 The people who were walking around seemed happy to be outside and that there was calm in the air.
 It was a beautiful sunny day and people were sitting and talking, jogging around the park and talking to their kids.
 There was some normalcy in the world that afternoon.

 As I traveled back down Canal Street, I needed something sweet to finish off the meal and everyone one of my favorite bakeries was closed so I tried New Cameron Bakery at 242 Canal Street.